api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 - `-d`: Use request body data to pass the endpoint parameter key/value pair.
 - `url`:
-  - `<httpGatewayUrl>`: The HTTP gateway URL as displayed in the terminal at the end of an Airnode deployment.
-Update the placeholder in the CURL example below with its value.
+  - `<httpGatewayUrl>`: The HTTP gateway URL as displayed in the terminal at the end of an Airnode deployment, less the `:endpointId` placeholder.
   - <code style="overflow-wrap:break-word;">0x6db9...c27af6</code>: Passed as a
-    path parameter, the endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.
+    path parameter, the `endpointId` to call.
+The value originates from `triggers.rrp[0].endpointId` in the `config.json` file.

 #### Request